-- 1. If a student needs to discuss AP or AP-Prep courses, he or she may make an appointment with Paula Reynolds, AP Coordinator and/or LaToya Campbell, Assistant Principal of Curriculum and Instruction. - 2.
+- 1. If a student needs to discuss AP or AP-Prep courses, he or she may make an appointment with Paula Reynolds, AP Coordinator (preynolds@gadsdencityschools.org). - 2.
 Some AP courses replace required courses; the rest are electives, with some fulfilling 4X4 requirements.
-Replacement Courses:

-AP History replaces required US II
+Replacement Courses: AP History replaces required US II